bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/run.rst

     :RAM cost: 1 GB
     :param string script: Filename of script to run
     :param number numThreads: Optional thread count for new script.
 Set to 1 by default.
-Will be rounded to nearest integer.
+Has to be an integer.
     :param args...:
         Additional arguments to pass into the new script that is being run.
 Note that if any arguments are being passed into the new script, then the second argument ``numThreads`` must be filled in with a value.
-    :returns: The process id of the new process or 0 on failure.
+    :returns: The process id (PID) of the new process or 0 on failure.

     Run a script as a separate process.
 This function can only be used to run scripts located on the current server (the server running the script that